Arizona Bills & Gas Prices FAQ

 What You Need to Know

-There are three main factors that could be affecting your bill this season:
+There are three main factors that could affect your gas bill:

 • Changes in usage